gerth2/gerth2.github.io/_drafts/controls_supp_arm.md

 This should be expected.
 Our system is non-linear (due to the presence of the $$\cos(\theta[n-1])$$ term), but the PID algorithm is fundamentally designed to work around _linear_ systems.
 It can get close, but it's honestly not the best answer in this case.

 What to do?
 One option is to pick the point at which you want to hold the arm, and keep it there.
 You pick PID gains that work well for $$\theta_{des}$$, and ignore other values.
+Especially if your arm has a very limited range of motion, or always goes between the same two points, this isn't a bad option at all.

 Another method is to add a (slightly) complex feed-forward term into our PID controller to _compensate_ for the nonlinearity.
 This is what we will attempt to do now.